8 Life Skills That Video Games Can Teach You

 Or in other words, the ability to suffer through something that’s unpleasant right now in order to secure for yourself something even better in the future.
-Some call it “delayed gratification.”
-Others call it “patience and perseverance.”
+Some call it delayed gratification.
+Others call it patience and perseverance.
 Either way, life requires it.

-Forward Thinking and Strategic Planning
+2. Strategic Planning

-It doesn’t take much imagination to see why it’s such a valuable life skill.
+It doesn’t take much imagination to see why this is such a valuable life skill.
 Can anyone argue against the practicality of planning income vs. expenditure?
 Of laying out a realistic five-year plan?
 Of navigating a fulfilling career path?
 As long as these aren’t taken to the extreme, they can be very helpful.

-But even more so, this kind of “thinking a few steps ahead” is immensely important in social contexts.
+But even more so, this kind of thinking a few steps ahead is immensely important in social contexts.
 Should I say what I’m about to say?
 If I do, what are the potential consequences?
 What’s the right way to approach a tense subject or situation?
 Again, don’t let it paralyze or overwhelm you, but it’s a good skill to have in moderation.

 Starting with the earliest consoles, before broadband allowed online play to take off, gaming with friends involved a physical gathering in front of a single TV.
-Even in today’s climate of online multiplayer, gamers can communicate over voice and video chat.
+Even in today’s climate of online multiplayer gaming, gamers can communicate over voice and video chat.

 In the case of guilds and clans, socialization can evolve into leadership.
 It may sound silly, but there’s a lot of overlap between managing a guild and, say, managing a project team.
 Synchronizing schedules, mobilizing people towards a goal, inspiring motivation, and resolving interpersonal conflicts are all skills that can be learned from gaming and applied to real life.

-Mental and Creative Prowess
+4. Mental Prowess

-But “brain training” isn’t limited to games that explicitly train the brain.
+But brain training isn’t limited to games that explicitly train the brain.
 Sudoku is all about logical deduction.
 Tetris helps develop pattern recognition skills.
 In fact, there are plenty of mobile games that make you smarter by exercising memory, matching, and thinking outside the box.